-- Catching

 - Underarm

 - Overarm

+- Accuracy

-- Accuracy Consistency
+- Consistency

 - Batting

 - Fielding

 - Bowling

 - Bowler

 - Innings

 - Wickets

 - Wicket keeper

 - Stance

-- Yorkshire Cricket Board deliver 2 x 2-hour sessions to all Year 5 classes with class teacher - After school clubs for Year 3/4 and 5/6 for striking and fielding in Summer term - Competing in cricket and rounders tournaments safely (fouls), and how to also behave safely within the lesson in different drills and games (e.g. reminders of how hard to pass the ball depending on the distance and how to catch properly).
+- Yorkshire Cricket Board deliver 2 x 2-hour sessions to all Year 5 classes with class teacher - After school clubs for Year 3/4 and 5/6 for striking and fielding in Summer term - Competing in cricket and rounders tournaments

-Curriculum Threads There is a large emphasis in this unit of work on the links between cricket and rounders, and what handeye co-ordination is.
-Pupils will be questioned on how technique of skills, rules and tactics are similar and differ.
-Other sports (e.g. net/wall) will also be considered to draw links.
+Curriculum Threads

+There is a large emphasis in

+this unit of work on the links

+between cricket and

+rounders, and what handeye co-ordination is.
+Pupils

+will be questioned on how

+technique of skills, rules and

+tactics are similar and differ.

+Other sports (e.g. net/wall)

+will also be considered to

+draw links.